 6200 to 6799.

-These nominated postcode areas are within the regions shown in orange on the map below.
+These nominated postcode areas are within the regions shown in grey on the map below.

 Perth and surrounding areas are excluded in addition to some very remote areas in the Pilbara and Goldfields-Esperance regions.